TheRudraBro/Java-Problem-Set/README.md

 ------------------------------------------------------------------------------------

 Problem 5 :
-5.At a busy polling center during an election, people are standing in a long line to cast their votes.
+At a busy polling center during an election, people are standing in a long line to cast their votes.
 However, the election authority has set special rules for managing the voting line.
 Senior citizens (age 60 or above), individuals with disabilities, and pregnant women must be allowed to vote earlier than regular voters.
 New voters continue to arrive one by one, and the staff must